Full COVID-19 lockdown adds to financial strain in Turkey

 Erdogan said daily confirmed cases would have to rapidly drop below 5,000 for Turkey “to not be left behind” as many European countries start reopening.

 “Otherwise, we will inevitably face a heavy price in every area, from tourism to trade and education,” the president said.
+Turkey relies heavily on tourism to bring in foreign currencies.

 Opposition lawmakers blasted the government Tuesday.
 The leader of the main opposition party, Kemal Kilicdaroglu, called on Erdogan to propose a social aid package that would help closed businesses and day laborers in Turkey’s informal economies.
 He also said urged the suspension of debt enforcement proceedings for some time.